Generating HAR files and analyzing web requests

 Page Loaded

-It does not means that the page is white without any content until the page is fully loaded, the page normally will show after the onload event, after that it will populate the information from the external call.
+It does not mean that the page is white without any content until it is fully loaded; the page usually will show after the onload event, and then it will populate the information from the external call.
 Such as Dashboard Gadget when loading:

-Is you have external resources to populate the page (Gadgets, external links) It could take a longer time to completely load the page, however it is not depending on the performance of the server but rather the speed to handle the request from other site/server.
+If you have external resources to populate the page (Gadgets, external links), It could take a longer time to load the page completely, however, it does not depend on the performance of the server but rather the speed to handle the request from other site/server.

 Size

-The size of the request being served plays a role on performance issue as well, for better understanding on how it contributes to delay:
+The size of the request being served plays a role in performance issues as well; for a better understanding of how it contributes to delay, see below:

 How long will it take to serve the 2.4MB data?
 A calculation is shown below: